traveldevel/iothub-ro/INSTALL.md

 2. Configure Hadoop, Zookeper and Kafka cluster services

-   Change the the "listeners" property from Kafka Borker to the PLAINTEXT://hostname:9093
+   Change the the "listeners" property from Kafka Broker to the PLAINTEXT://hostname:9093

    Change port to 9093